Command Carto II – Make

 Once again, all the kudos to Matthew Bloch for his continued work on Mapshaper.

-Also to Seth Fitzsimmons and Joshua Stevens who both gave talks on Make during PCD over the past two years.
-Joshua's talk does a great job of highlighting the potential strength of working directly with CLI libaries.
+Joshua's talk does a great job of highlighting the potential strength of working directly with CLI libraries.
 Meanwhile Seth's talk is a blitz of shell commands that'll make your head spin.
-After working with make for a bit, you'll undoubtedly pick up some terribly useful code.
+After working with make for a bit, you'll undoubtedly pick up useful commands from it tho.